Dubai Real Estate

 What is Ejari in Dubai?

 Ejari – Arabic for “my rent” – is the Dubai Land Department system that officially registers your tenancy contract.
-Registering makes your lease legally recognised, which you need to connect DEWA utilities, sponsor family on a residence visa, license a business at the address, and file any rental dispute.
+Registering makes your lease legally recognised.
+You need it to connect DEWA, sponsor family on a residence visa, license a business, or file a dispute.
 Every residential and commercial lease in Dubai is meant to be registered on Ejari.
 It is a Dubai system; other emirates use their own, such as Tawtheeq in Abu Dhabi.

 How much does Ejari registration cost in 2026?

-Registering or renewing online through the Dubai REST app or the DLD website costs AED 177.75 in total – that is AED 100 for the registration, AED 10 knowledge fee, AED 10 innovation fee, a AED 55 service-partner fee and AED 2.75 VAT.
+Registering or renewing online through the Dubai REST app or the DLD website costs AED 177.75 in total.
+That is AED 100 registration, AED 10 knowledge, AED 10 innovation, AED 55 service-partner and AED 2.75 VAT.
 If you register in person at a Real Estate Services Trustee Centre, the total is around AED 220.
 Renewal costs the same as a first registration.

 How do I register Ejari online?

 Use the Dubai REST app (from the Dubai Land Department) or the DLD website.
-Log in with your details, choose the Ejari service, enter your tenancy-contract information, and upload the required documents – the signed tenancy contract, the title-deed reference, your Emirates ID and the DEWA premise number.
+Log in, choose the Ejari service and enter your tenancy-contract information.
+Then upload the signed contract, the title-deed reference, your Emirates ID and the DEWA premise number.
 Pay the AED 177.75 fee, and once the request is approved you receive the Ejari certificate by email.
 Most online registrations are approved within a day or two.

 What documents do I need for Ejari?

-The core set is: the signed tenancy contract, the property’s title-deed reference, the tenant’s Emirates ID (and passport/visa for the first registration), the landlord’s details, a recent DEWA bill or the premise number, and the landlord’s passport copy where required.
+The core set is the signed tenancy contract, the property’s title-deed reference and the tenant’s Emirates ID.
+First registrations also need a passport and visa.
+Add the landlord’s details, a recent DEWA bill or premise number, and the landlord’s passport copy where required.
 If an agent or property-management company registers on your behalf, they will also need their own authorisation.
 Missing the DEWA premise number is the most common reason a registration stalls.

 Do I need Ejari to sponsor my family visa?

 Yes.
-A registered Ejari tenancy contract is one of the standard proofs the authorities check when you sponsor a spouse or children, because it shows you have adequate, legally-held accommodation.
+A registered Ejari is one of the standard proofs checked when you sponsor a spouse or children.
+It shows you hold adequate accommodation legally.
 Without a valid Ejari of appropriate size, a family-visa application in Dubai usually cannot proceed.
 It is worth registering your Ejari before you begin the sponsorship.
 See our family visa guide.

 How do I renew or download my Ejari certificate?

-You renew Ejari the same way you register it – through the Dubai REST app, by submitting the renewed tenancy contract and paying the same fee.
+You renew Ejari the same way you register it, through the Dubai REST app.
+Submit the renewed tenancy contract and pay the same fee.
 Renew each time your lease renews.
-To download your certificate, log in to Dubai REST and open your active Ejari record; the certificate is also sent to your email on approval.
+To download your certificate, log in to Dubai REST and open your active Ejari record.
+It is also emailed to you on approval.
 Keep a copy, because DEWA, immigration and licensing authorities all ask for it.

 Is Ejari the same across the UAE?

 No – Ejari is specific to Dubai.
 Abu Dhabi uses a system called Tawtheeq, and other emirates have their own tenancy-registration arrangements through their municipalities.
-If your property is in Dubai, you use Ejari; if it is in another emirate, you register through that emirate’s system.
-The purpose is the same everywhere: to make the lease official so it can be relied on for utilities, visas and disputes.
+If your property is in Dubai, you use Ejari.
+In another emirate you register through that emirate’s own system.
+The purpose is the same everywhere.
+Make the lease official, so it can be relied on for utilities, visas and disputes.

 Can HenryClub handle my Ejari and related paperwork?

 Yes.
-Ejari is straightforward on its own, but it rarely comes alone – it usually sits inside a bigger job like a family-visa sponsorship, a new business licence at a leased address, or a property purchase.
-We handle the Ejari alongside those so nothing stalls for a missing certificate, and we tell you honestly where you can simply use the Dubai REST app yourself.
+Ejari is straightforward on its own, but it rarely comes alone.
+It usually sits inside a bigger job: a family-visa sponsorship, a new business license, or a property purchase.
+We handle the Ejari alongside those, so nothing stalls for a missing certificate.
+Where you can simply use the Dubai REST app yourself, we say so.
 Book a call if it is part of a wider setup.

 Sources and official references

 This guide is general information from HenryClub, an independent advisory – not a government service and not legal advice.
 Ejari fees and procedures are set by the Dubai Land Department and change without notice.
-Register through the official Dubai REST app or a DLD-approved trustee centre, and confirm current fees and requirements at dubailand.gov.ae before acting.
+Register through the official Dubai REST app or a DLD-approved trustee centre.
+Confirm current fees and requirements at dubailand.gov.ae before acting.

 About the Author